-Allen Carr is most known for his best selling stop smoking book - The Easy Way to Stop Smoking.
-Allen has taken his 'easy way' to quit any addictive substance and now tackled how women can sop drinking for good by removing their desire to drink altogether.
+Allen Carr is well known for his bestselling stop smoking book - The Easy Way to Stop Smoking.
+Allen has taken his 'easy way' to quit any addictive substance and now tackled how women can stop drinking for good by removing their desire to drink altogether.
 Allen begins the book by challenging readers why they believe they get some benefit from drinking alcohol in the first place and then starts to break down any common misconceptions and traps about alcohol and the drinks industry.
 Ultimately the book aims to change the way you think about alcohol and the perceived benefits that come with consuming it, once these perceptions have been broken you will view alcohol in a completely different light.

 Amazon Associates Disclaimer: I am an Amazon Associate and may earn from qualifying purchases through the links in this post.